 So here is the free Bing Ads guide again which you can check out right now regarding this network.
 I outline pretty much every bullet point I made above regarding doing product reviews.
 Use the strategy to create your first ad on that network, see how it runs and if the numbers are good, replicate the strategy on other ads you write.

 Now do note that you may not see a lot of clicks, but every click you do see will be EXTREMELY targeted.
 You have to understand that in the PPC world, more clicks is not always a good thing, in fact it can lead to more money being spent unnecessarily, which is why my approach is SUPER targeted and thus why I get cheap, and yet targeted clicks.

 Remember, this same strategy has provided me $100,000’s in revenue so I know that this works.
-And for proof that this strategy works, here is a case study I did where I used it for over a year.
+And for proof that this strategy works, here is a case study Bing Ads and the PPC costs I spend there.
 I show you the clicks I got, the extremely low cost per click I had and the revenue numbers that this whole thing brought in.